f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix/nutanix_community_edition_2.1_installation.rst

 Detailed process of Nutanix CE installation is below.

-Procedure to Install Nutanix CE 2.1 on Bare Metal new:
+Procedure to Install Nutanix CE 2.1 on Bare Metal:
 ***************

 Below are the series of steps to be followed to install CE on any Bare Metal server,